On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

 The case of ultrafilters over relations reduces to the case of ultrafilters over maps with $Y=2$.
 The lemma is proved. \end{proof}

 This proves Theorem~\ref{e-as-lim-of-i}. \end{proof}

 Now the proof of Theorem~\ref{generalized-models:-old-vs-new} is complete. \end{proof}

-Theorem~\ref{generalized-models:-old-vs-new} permits us to eliminate our temporary symbol~$\VDash_{\lim}$ and use the former symbol~$\VDash$ also to denote the satisfaction in generalized models in the wide sense.
-Moreover, by Theorem~\ref{ordinary-models-as-new-generalized} we might use the only ordinary symbol~$\vDash$ to denote the satisfaction in both ordinary and generalized models; we however prefer to retain the symbol~$\VDash$ for a~convenience of reading.
+Theorem~\ref{generalized-models:-old-vs-new} permits us to eliminate our temporary symbol~$\VDash_{\lim}$ and use the former symbol~$\VDash$ also to denote the satisfaction in ultrafilter models in the wide sense.
+Moreover, by Theorem~\ref{ordinary-models-as-new-generalized} we might use the only ordinary symbol~$\vDash$ to denote the satisfaction in both ordinary and ultrafilter models; we however prefer to retain the symbol~$\VDash$ for a~convenience of reading.

-Finally, we refine the first part of Theorem~\ref{generalized-models:-old-vs-new} (concerning rather models than the satisfaction relation) by characterizing the generalized models in the wide sense that correspond to those in the narrow sense:
+Finally, we refine the first part of Theorem~\ref{generalized-models:-old-vs-new} (concerning rather models than the satisfaction relation) by characterizing the ultrafilter models in the wide sense that correspond to those in the narrow sense: